JayNewstrom/recipes/content/chicken-tortilla-soup.md

 {{% /ingredients %}}

 {{% instructions %}}
-- Before you begin cooking, turn your oven on to 400˚.
 - Get all ingredients out before you begin.
 You can do the tasks such as shredding cheese and slicing avocado and lime while the soup is cooking.
-- In a dutch oven or large pot, add the chicken broth, raw chicken, minced garlic, chili powder, cumin, and paprika.
+- In a Dutch oven, add the chicken broth, raw chicken, minced garlic, chili powder, cumin, and paprika.
 Turn heat to high to bring to boil.
 Boil for 10 minutes.
-- While chicken is cooking for 10 minutes, prepare tortilla strips.
-See below for instructions.
-- Turn heat to lowest setting.
+- Turn heat to the lowest setting.
 Remove chicken from pot onto cutting board.
 Shred the chicken meat with two forks.
 Return chicken to soup pot and turn to high heat.
 - Add diced tomatoes with juice and corn to soup mixture.
 Boil on high heat for 5 minutes.
 - Remove from heat.
 Stir in lime juice, pepper and tumeric.
 Scoop out a bit to cool and taste.
 You may desire to increase any seasonings or add some salt if desired.
 {{% /instructions %}}